View Categories

 According to The Citizenship Amendment Act 2019, an illegal migrant is a foreigner who:

-1. Enters the country without valid travel documents, like a passport and visa, or
+1. Enters the country without proper travel documents, such as a passport and visa, or

-3. Illegal migrants may be imprisoned or deported under the Foreigners Act, 1946 and the Passport (Entry into India) Act, 1920.
+3. Under the Foreigners Act, 1946, and the Passport (Entry into India) Act, 1920, illegal migrants could face imprisonment or deportation.

-4. The 1946 and the 1920 Acts empower the central government to regulate the entry, exit and residence of foreigners within India.
+4. The 1946 and 1920 Acts grant the central government authority to control the entry, exit, and residency of foreigners in India.

 Also Read: THE INDIAN DIASPORA: CONTRIBUTIONS, CHALLENGES, & GOVERNMENT INITIATIVES

-• The Citizenship Amendment Bill (CAA Bill) was first introduced in 2016 in Lok Sabha by amending the Citizenship Act of 1955.
+• The Citizenship Amendment Bill (CAA Bill) was introduced in 2016 in the Lok Sabha through an amendment to the Citizenship Act of 1955.

 • Citizenship by Naturalisation: The CAA was passed to provide Indian citizenship to the illegal migrants who entered India on or before 31st December 2014 by naturalization.